hunhoffe/hunhoffe.github.io/_news/announcement_9.md

 inline: true
 ---

-Thank you to USENIX for their generous awards of student grant and thank you to N2Women for their generous award of NSDI '23 N2Women Fellowship towards my attendance at NSDI!
+Awarded USENIX student grant & N2Women NSDI '23 Fellowship towards my attendance at NSDI!
+I greatly benefited from attending the conference, and the N2Women luncheon was a highlight of my time.